vudat081299/thesis/README.md

-# Graduate-thesis
+# thesis
-Graduate thesis at Hust
+Thesis at Hust